How is hydrogen produced?

 Electrolysis uses electricity

 Electrolysis is a process that splits hydrogen from water using an electric current.
 The process can be used on a large or small scale.
-Electrolysis does not produce any emissions other than hydrogen and oxygen, and the electricity used in electrolysis can come from renewable sources such as hydro, wind, or solar energy.
+Electrolysis does not produce any emissions other than hydrogen and oxygen.
+The electricity used in electrolysis can come from renewable sources such as hydro, wind, or solar energy.
 If the electricity used in electrolysis is produced from fossil fuels, then the pollution and carbon dioxide emissions produced from those fuels are indirectly associated with electrolysis.

 Other methods of producing hydrogen